onap/vnfrqts-requirements/docs/Chapter7.rst

 In addition to the data delivery models described above, support for delivery of VNF telemetry using Google Protocol Buffers (GPB) can also be supported, as depicted in Figure 4.

-VNF vendors will provide to the Service Provider the additional following artifacts to support the delivery of VNF telemetry to DCAE via the open-source gRPC mechanism using Google's Protocol Buffers:
+VNF providers will provide to the Service Provider the additional following artifacts to support the delivery of VNF telemetry to DCAE via the open-source gRPC mechanism using Google's Protocol Buffers: